owennwoodward/owennwoodward/README.md

 --  My coding experiences and languages listed below and always be evolving.

--- 🔭 Currently working with JavaScript, HTML, and CSS, and Mongo DB, Vue3, Node.js, C#, MySQL
+-- 🔭 Currently working with JavaScript, HTML, and CSS, and Mongo DB, Vue3, Node.js, C#, MySQL, .Net

--- 🌱 Looking to learn Python and many more
+-- 🌱 Looking to learn Python, react and many more

 -- 📫 I can be reached at www.linkedin.com/in/owen-woodward8 or owenwoodward555@gmail.com